|With admission restriction.|

 Whether medicine, food or cosmetics: Many everyday products are unthinkable without chemical process engineering.
-Engineers in technical chemistry help to ensure that such products have the best possible application-specific properties and are produced in a cost-effective and environmentally friendly manner.
+Engineers in technical chemistry help to ensure that such products have the best possible application-specific properties and, above all are produced sustainably.
 They also design and monitor the efficient and safe operation of production plants.
 As operational specialists and managers, they not only keep an eye on production and personnel costs, but also think sustainably from raw materials to disposal.
 The Bachelor's programme in Industrial Chemistry provides students with the tools for their future fields of work.
 In an application-oriented manner, they deal with scientific and technical fundamentals and come into contact with typical focal points of professional practice in modern laboratories and in cooperation with industrial partners.
 More detailed information on the degree programme can be found on the website of the Faculty of Chemistry and Biotechnology.

-Technical chemists have a wide range of job and career prospects in research and development, process engineering, production and operations management in the following sectors:
+Technical chemists have a wide range of job and career prospects in research and development, production and operations management in the following sectors:

 - Chemical industry, here both in large corporations and in small and medium-sized companies